praveen21b/DevOps/Helm/README.md

 kubeclt apply -f monitoring-stack.yaml
 ```

-Only downside of this option we need to work with this ugly (enormous values of) monitoring-stack.yaml file if we want to ignore the source chart.
+Only downside of this option is, we need to work with this ugly (enormous values of) monitoring-stack.yaml file if we want to ignore the source chart.

+## Creating Our Own Helm Charts

+**WHY TO GENERATE OUR OWN CHARTS?**

+K8s yaml files are static, but with helm we can work with dynamic values.